bsutherland/JuceOPLVSTi/readme.md

 ### Windows Build Instructions ###

 1. Download Juce (http://www.juce.com/)
-2. Download the VST SDK (http://www.steinberg.net/en/company/developer.html)
+2. Download the VST SDK (http://www.steinberg.net/en/company/developers.html)
 3. Run "The Projucer" executable included in Juce.
 4. Open JuceOPLVSTi.jucer
    - Make any changes to the GUI layout and components here (PluginEditor.cpp).
    - Save PluginEditor.cpp if modified
 5. Hit "Save Project and Open in Visual Studio".
-I use Visual Studio Express 2013.
+I use Visual Studio Express 2015.
+6. Select the build: "Release - 64-bit" and set platform to x64.
-6. (For Windows XP compatibility) In the project's properties, set platform toolset to Windows XP (Configuration Properties > General).
+7. (Optional, for Windows XP compatibility) In the project's properties, set platform toolset to Windows XP (Configuration Properties > General).
-7. Build!
+8. Build!